Skip to content

 • Companion-only telemetry mode toggles β€” Repeaters report what they report; the base/loc/env toggle is meaningful on Companions.

-The roadmap is incremental: keep landing one or two MeshCore features per release, keep aligning the UI vocabulary with Meshtastic, and gradually close the parity gap.
+The roadmap is incremental: keep landing MeshCore features each release, keep aligning the UI vocabulary with Meshtastic, and gradually close the remaining parity gap.

 Troubleshooting